Today, effective and efficient communication and project management are key to ensuring productivity in the workplace.

 Brosix doesn’t do onboarding by way of bots or a how-to video.
 You do get an instructional email explaining the product, key features, and how to get the most out of the service.

-The site also provides both a tutorial section featuring loads of video content, as well as a comprehensive FAQ page.
+The site also provides a tutorial section featuring loads of video content, as well as a comprehensive FAQ page.

-User Experience and Interface
+User experience and interface

 One of the first things you’ll notice upon signing in to Brosix is its simple yet classic interface.

-When the end goal is efficient and effective communication, you can’t go wrong with straightforward and Brosix takes this to heart.
+When the end goal is efficient and effective communication, you can’t go wrong with straightforward, and Brosix takes this to heart.
 The result is an intuitive user experience that’s easy to navigate for first-time users and non-techies.

 Chats are organized on a user basis on the left side of the screen.
-In-messaging access to voice and video chats and collaboration tools ensure communication and teamwork are never more than a click away.
+In-messaging access to voice and video chats and collaboration tools ensures communication and teamwork are never more than a click away.

 Communication

 When it comes to real-time communication, one of the drawbacks is that you’re always just an IM away, regardless of your availability setting.
-Factor GIFs and memes into the equation and workplace communication can quickly spiral off-topic and out of control.
+Factor GIFs and memes into the equation, and workplace communication can quickly spiral off-topic and out of control.

 While Brosix is a communication-first platform, its emphasis on effective team communication makes it less noisy and intrusive than Slack, for instance.
 Make no mistake, though, by no means does the platform skimp on communication features.

-Top Tools and Features
+Top tools and features

 Brosix provides a number of useful tools to streamline collaboration, picking up the slack where the competition falters.

-Whereas Basecamp and Slack both restrict you on file size uploads, Brosix’s unlimited size file transfer never limits uploads – neither by size nor volume.
-What’s more, by utilizing peer-to-peer technology, Brosix better safeguards, and streamlines the process of data transfers in many instances.
+Whereas Basecamp and Slack both restrict you on file size uploads, Brosix’s unlimited size file transfer never limits uploads, neither by size nor volume.
+What’s more, by utilizing peer-to-peer technology, Brosix better safeguards and streamlines the process of data transfers in many instances.

 Brosix does offer a storage solution, albeit at the moment for images; though there are plans to roll out more flexibility in sharing options with future updates.
 Upon sending an image, users have the option to share the file or transfer it directly via a peer-to-peer channel.

-Brosix also provides a native whiteboard solution capable of enhancing voice or video chat and turning ordinary tasks into collaborative processes – think brainstorming sessions or revisions and editing, for example.
+Brosix also provides a native whiteboard solution capable of enhancing voice or video chat and turning ordinary tasks into collaborative processes—think brainstorming sessions or revisions and editing, for example.

 Both Basecamp and Slack provide searchable message histories.
 Basecamp, however, doesn’t allow you to search by date, and that’s inconvenient if you only remember when the conversation took place.
 Slack’s freemium version, on the other hand, limits the searchable message history to 10K messages.

-Brosix’s chat histories are searchable by keyword, colleague, and date, and aren’t limited based on your version of choice, unless you’re on the Startup plan.
+Brosix’s chat histories are searchable by keyword, colleague, and date, and aren’t limited based on your version of choice unless you’re on the Startup plan.
 Chat history archives, meanwhile, provide important oversight of the network and keep you current with regulations.

-Multi-layer Protection
+Multi-layer protection

 Furthermore, communication and collaboration across the platform take place over a wholly private instant messaging network utilizing industry-leading security protocols like peer-to-peer communication channels, end-to-end encryption, and anti-virus and malware integration.